InsertX2k/temp_cleaner_gui/README.md

-# temp_cleaner_gui
+# Temp_Cleaner GUI Project
-The official GitHub Repository for Temp_Cleaner GUI Project.
+A free (and of course an **Open-Source**) alternative to all Temp Cleaning Software available for all Windows Versions that can be expanded by you!\n